 - And Badoo: launched in 2006, one of the pioneers of web and mobile free-to-use dating products.

-The users’ experience consist of three main paths/journeys:
+The users’ experience consists of three main paths/journeys:

 Setting Up a Profile